ianschwartz/site/src/posts/raspberry_pi_timelapse_cam_pt1.md

 I have this idea I've been mulling over for a while.
 I recently got the new `Raspberry Pi High Quality camera`, and it's pretty nice.
 I'm using the cheapest lens I could get, and the images are pretty good.
-Eventually, I'd love to invest in a nicer lens, but experience has taught me to build first and then buy later.
-I've got a whole pile of Arduino and Pi boards to remind me, lest I forget.
+Eventually, I'd love to invest in a nicer lens, but <span id='experience'>experience has taught me to build first and then buy later.</span> I've got a whole pile of Arduino and Pi boards to remind me, lest I forget.

 The idea is to create a timelapse camera, which is a common enough use-case